-- 1. Apply the parking brake, and turn the ignition to the on position. - 2.
-Remove the lower trim panel under the steering column.
-Make sure to not disturb the wires on the electrical connector. - 3.
-Locate the brake-shift interlock solenoid underneath the steering column. - 4.
-Pull back on the solenoid, and at the same time, shift the transmission into N (Neutral). - 5.
-Start the vehicle.
+1. Apply the parking brake, and turn the ignition to the on position.

+2. Use a screwdriver to remove the lower trim panel under the steering column.
+Make sure to not disturb the wires on the electrical connector.

+3. Locate the brake-shift interlock solenoid underneath the steering column.

+4. Pull back on the solenoid, and at the same time, shift the transmission into N (Neutral).

+5. Start the vehicle.